Templarian/journal-generator/README.md

 ## Source

 This was hacked together a while back and is one of those it meets my needs type projects, so it might not support everything.
-I really only make changes as required for my own personal journal printing, but would be interested to hear if you use this or find it useful.
+Would be interested to hear if you use this or find it useful.
 Contact me on Mastodon.